 Source: Global Market Insights

-Precision agriculture mapping works with various physical sensors, leveraging IoT applications in the agriculture industry.
+Precision agriculture mapping works with various physical sensors, leveraging applications powered by the Internet of Things in agriculture industry.
 Sensors provide data on crops and soil moisture, irrigation, and yields.
 GPS and GIS (geographic information system) apps report the precise location of each sensor, while data platforms mix all input data into reusable maps for end users.
 Using GIS in agriculture helps agribusinesses optimize costs, provides deep insights, shows the exact distance to agricultural facilities, and helps agribusiness owners better plan the supply chain network for crop transportation.

 What types of maps can agribusinesses use?

 Ask older farmers about the land and they’ll tell you everything about it, evaluating soil with their naked eye.
 But what if we’re talking about thousands of square kilometers, taking into account hundreds of geo-referenced indicators?
 Agribusinesses should rely on different types of accurate maps to keep an eye on critical land characteristics on a large scale.